Jazz (Transformers): Other media

 Jazz made a cameo appearance in the fourth episode of the seventh season of the American television comedy series 30 Rock as part of a Mitt Romney propaganda video aimed towards black voters.

-Transformers Animated
+Transformers: Animated

-In December 2007, drawings were leaked on the internet of Jazz's robot appearance in the Transformers Animated television series, debuting on "The Elite Guard".
-Jazz is a trained Cybertronian ninja, and wields a pair of Nunchaku in battle.
+In December 2007, drawings were leaked on the internet of Jazz's robot appearance in the Transformers: Animated television series, debuting on "The Elite Guard".
+Jazz is a trained Cybertronian ninja, and wields a pair of Laser Nunchaku in battle.
 He is more advanced than Prowl, though he is still impressed by Prowl's competency.
 His overall personality reflects that of his Generation 1 incarnation and he's quite open-minded when it concerns humans and their culture.
 In his own words, "Any species that can come up with a sweet ride like this, can't be all bad."